John David Hissong

-John David Hissong (June 1, 1899 – March 22, 1978) was a farmer, machinist, auto mechanic, mail clerk, airmail pilot and early commercial aviation pilot of the 1930s and 40s.
+John David Hissong (June 1, 1899 – March 22, 1978) was an American farmer, machinist, auto mechanic, mail clerk, airmail pilot and early commercial aviation pilot of the 1930s and 40s.
 Captain Hissong was one of only ten pilots, and the last, to receive the Airmail Flyers' Medal of Honor.

 Early life

 John David (Dave) Hissong was the first of two children born to John Mooney Hissong and Elizabeth Jane Spangler.
 Dave was born in Winfield, Iowa about 14 miles Northeast of Mt.
 Pleasant.
 In the first few years of his life his family moved to Scott Township and then on to Olds, Iowa.
 Around 1910 the family went to Clayton, New Mexico for a short time but returned to the Olds area where Dave finished High School.

 Hissong was a self employed machinist in 1918 when he registered for the draft; however he was not called into service.
 He continued working as a Machinist until early 1920.
 He was working as a mail clerk in Winfield when he married local girl Vera Elizabeth Lee in 1920.
 They had no children and divorced eight years later in Colorado.

 Dave and Vera moved to Denver, Colorado, and Dave found worked as a mechanic for James Nash Motors of Denver.
 In 1927 Dave completed flying lessons from Cloyd Peart Clevenger in Denver.
 Cloyd was working for Alexander Aircraft Factory in nearby Colorado Springs, Colorado.
 Not long after his divorce James Nash Motors closed and Hissong began working for Colorado Airways.